 WHAT ARE YOUR OPTIONS?

 If you don’t live in a country where ayahuasca is legal, you can always travel abroad to a country where it is; the most common options are Brazil, Peru or the Netherlands, where many companies offer ayahuasca retreats.
 Holiday retreats like these can vary from the vividly authentic (imagine trekking through the jungle to meet a wizened shaman) to the ultra-modern (five star accommodations and fresh fruit buffets), and can also vary in trustworthiness.
 Recently, there have been reports of various companies using fake shamans or taking advantage of their customers.
-If you decide to experience an ayahuasca retreat, make sure you trust the company and their staff.
-To help you out, we’ve reviewed some of the most popular retreats in Brazil and Peru; maybe you can find the right one for you.
+If you decide to experience an ayahuasca retreat, make sure you trust the company and its staff.
+To help you out, we’ve reviewed some of the most popular ayahuasca retreats worldwide in our vetted Psychedelic Directory; maybe you can find the right one for you.